gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ##  Mapping of DTLS Records {#Mapping-DTLS}

-   The supported maximum length of SCTP user messages MUST be at least 1024 kB.
-In particular, the SCTP implementation MUST support fragmentation of user messages.
+   The minimal supported maximum length of SCTP user messages MUST be at least 18445 bytes.
+In particular, the SCTP implementation MUST support fragmentation of user messages using DATA {{RFC4960}} or I-DATA {{RFC8260}} chunks.

    DTLS/SCTP works as a shim layer between the user message API and SCTP.
 The fragmentation works similar as the DTLS fragmentation of handshake messages.
-On the sender side a user message fragmented into fragments m0, m1, m2, each smaller than 2^14 - 16 = 16368 bytes.
+On the sender side a user message fragmented into fragments m0, m1, m2, each no larger than 2^14 - 1 = 16383 bytes.

 ~~~~~~~~~~~